By Cable.co.uk | Friday, February 7th 2020

-With greater and greater demand for speed, Vodafone has decided to no longer offer standard broadband as most other providers do, instead choosing to focus on fibre.
-With two speeds averaging 35Mbps and 63Mbps on offer, which one is best for you?
+With greater and greater demand for speed, Vodafone doesn't even bother to offer standard broadband as most other providers do, instead choosing to focus on fibre, with two speeds averaging 35Mbps and 63Mbps on offer.
+They are:

 With this fibre package, you'll get an average speed of 35Mbps download (10Mbps upload).
 This is on a par with deals from most other providers – specifically those who operate on the Openreach network (that's everyone except Virgin Media).
 However, faster speeds on Openreach are slowly becoming more widely available.

-This speed would suit a home of four or five people of internet-using age.
+This speed would suit a home of three to four people who use the internet.
 If you're a couple, with a couple of kids old enough to use the internet, social media, stream Netflix on their tablets, play games and so on, this speed will suit.
 You may, however, start hitting the ceiling of that speed if one or more people in your home likes to stream in 4K, or download video games.

-You might have seen that Virgin Media is offering a whopping 350Mbps at its top end.
-Vodafone's top speed averages just 63Mbps, which sounds rather puny, but is in line with the top speeds of most other providers.
+You might have seen that Virgin Media is offering a whopping 516Mbps at its top end.
+Vodafone's top speed averages just 63Mbps, which sounds rather puny, but is in line with the top speeds of most other providers at this current time.

 63Mbps (with a 20Mbps upload speed) is best suited to homes full of folk who like to do a lot of stuff online and don't do most of that stuff together.
 It's also suited to pretty much any household where you don't want to really worry about hitting up against speed limits anytime.
 If you're streaming Amazon Prime in the living room and you're all watching it, you're likely taking up less than 10Mbps.
 If you're all off in separate bits of the house doing this and that, watching stuff on different screens at the same time, you'll need this top speed.

 We could get techy here, but you wouldn't like us very much after that.
 Instead, we'll explore what some of those jumbled letters and numbers mean in the real world.
 The router is of the 802.11ac standard.
 All that means is it's capable of sending the highest possible speeds over wi-fi.